vasyas/push-rpc/packages/http/README.md

 Server-side push is not supported, only client-initiated messages are enabled.

+Integrates with Koa or Express for HTTP server.
-Uses Koa for HTTP server and Fetch for HTTP requests.
+Uses Fetch for making HTTP requests.

-## How to use
+## How to use (with Koa)

 ```
 import * as Koa from "koa"
 import {createRpcServer, createRpcClient} from "@push-rpc/core"
-import {createHttpServer, createHttpClient} from "@push-rpc/http"
+import {createKoaHttpServer, createHttpClient} from "@push-rpc/http"

 ...